 The third day in Pristina

 I spent some time with Brixhita while we had our morning coffee on the terrace.
 At noon I again met Julie in the city center.
 We had a daily menu at a restaurant on the main pedestrian street (soup, fish fillets pane) and drank a flavored cafe machiatto.
 Then we went to a tailor shop where she bought some material for a dress.
 In the afternoon, I met Leonita – a native Kosovan who told me about her travels to Moscow and Ukraine.
 As a video-editor, she felt very proud of her job.
-In the evening, I dined with Brixhita and chatted late until we couldn’t keep our eye open.
+In the evening, I dined with Brixhita and chatted until we couldn’t keep our eyes open late at night.